TL-4319/PHD-SLAM-TUMVI/README.md

 Create new directories where they are needed ie. rectified folder in cam0 and cam1, or depth/data/

+### Note on projection matrices (very important for libviso2 to work properly)

+The projections matrices for the TUM-VI setup is located in tum_vi_projection_matrices.txt.
+These matrices are the projection matrices of the left (P1) and right (P2) camera in the stereo setup after performing OpenCV cv.fisheye.stereoRectify method.

+The main script uses the left camera as the reference.
+Therefore, the corresponding parameters are:

+- focal length: f = P1 (1,1)
+- x-axis principle point: cu = P1 (1,3)
+- y-axis principle point: cv = P1 (2,3)
+- baseline: b = -P2(1,4)/P2(1,1)

+More information can be found [here](https://www.cvlibs.net/datasets/karlsruhe_sequences/)

 ## Build libviso2 MATLAB wrapper
 Run the make.m script in MATLAB.
 The script is located at PHD-SLAM-TUMVI/libviso2/matlab/